-My companion and I passed through the iron gate and strolled into the Hall, pausing a few moments to listen as “Count Dracula” played the colossal restored Johnson and Son 1882 pipe organ.
+My companion and I passed through the iron gate and strolled into the Hall.
+We paused for a few moments to listen as “Count Dracula” played the colossal restored Johnson and Son 1882 pipe organ.

 Then we stepped back out into the twilight and on to the graveyard.
 It is the final resting place of many of Baltimore’s most prominent 18th- and 19th-century residents, including several American Revolution and War of 1812 veterans.
-But it is best known for hosting the grave of Boston-born Edgar Allan Poe, who died in Baltimore of unknown causes in 1849 at the age of 40.
+But it is best known for hosting the grave of Boston-born Edgar Allan Poe.
+The writer died in Baltimore of unknown causes in 1849 at the age of 40.

 From Poe’s monument we headed under the church and into the creepy catacombs, strolling among the grave markers along the dirt pathways under the low ceiling.

 Then it was back into the dark and behind the church for the dramatic presentations.
 We were most interested in Poe’s poem “The Raven” and his short stories “The Masque of the Red Death” and “The Tell-Tale Heart”.

 I have always been drawn to “The Raven” for its repetitive rhythmic reflection of the poignant finality of loss.